 Now that you see the 12 steps of the hero’s journey, you’ll never unsee it.
 In fact, you’ll probably think about it next time you watch a movie (and may even be able to predict exactly how the story will unfold before it happens).

-Okay, great…but what does this have to do with marketing and brand storytelling?
+Okay, great…but what does this have to do with marketing strategy and brand storytelling?

 It includes seven basic elements: